FDNY EMTs, Paramedics, & EMS Officers

 Members of Service

-Emergency Calls a Day
+Total Calls a Day

 An Ambulance Bill

 NYC EMS workers have been both separate and unequal to all other city service workers for years in terms of wages, benefits, and working conditions.
 Another challenge is the awkward segregation of the workforce into distinctive sectors with competing leadership.
-NYC’s 14,500 EMS workers are divided into four distinct deployment models with different funding channels, varying benefits, uniform colors, vehicle colors, conditions and levels of prestige–FDNY 911 Municipal, Voluntary Hospital 911, Private Inter-facility Transport, and Community Volunteers.
+NYC’s 15,500 EMS workers are divided into four distinct deployment models with different funding channels, varying benefits, uniform colors, vehicle colors, conditions, and levels of prestige–FDNY 911 Municipal, Voluntary Hospital 911, Private Inter-facility Transport, and Community Volunteers.

 We need to be compensated in parity with police officers and with firefighters.
-We need leadership to bring the disparate sectors of the field together in common purpose to advocate for political action to resuscitate this field.
+We need leadership to bring the disparate sectors of the field together with a common purpose to advocate for political action to resuscitate this field.
 For decades we have been there at critical moments of loss and terror, laying down our lives for our patients and their families.